tmclouisluk/react-app-redux-seed/README.md

-# React-app-redux-seed
+# React & Redux Seed Project
-React seed for any new projects
+React with redux artitecture seed for any new projects

 ## Quick Overview